Bill Medley

-William Thomas Medley (born September 19, 1940) is an American singer and songwriter, best known as one half of The Righteous Brothers.
+William Thomas Medley (born September 19, 1940) is an American singer best known as one of the Righteous Brothers.
 He is noted for his bass-baritone voice, exemplified in songs such as "You've Lost That Lovin' Feelin'".
 Medley produced a number of the duo's songs, including "Unchained Melody" and "(You're My) Soul and Inspiration".

-Medley is a successful solo artist, and his million-selling #1 duet with Jennifer Warnes "(I've Had) The Time of My Life" won a number of awards.
+Medley is also a solo artist.
+His million-selling No. 1 duet with Jennifer Warnes, "(I've Had) The Time of My Life" (1987), won a number of awards.
+In the 1980s, Medley also had a string of country music chart hits.

 Early life

-Medley was born September 19, 1940 in Santa Ana, California to Arnol and Irma Medley.
+Medley was born September 19, 1940, in Santa Ana, California to Arnold and Irma Medley.
 He attended Santa Ana High School, graduating in 1958.
 Raised a Presbyterian, he sang in the church choir, and his parents had a swing band.
 He became interested in R&B music through listening to black-oriented radio stations.
 An early influence he has cited is Little Richard, who he first heard when he was fifteen or sixteen years old, and later Ray Charles, Bobby "Blue" Bland, and B.B.
 King.

 Medley first formed a singing duo called The Romancers with his friend Don Fiduccia, who also played the guitar.
 He began to write songs and record multi-track recordings in his living room.
-At 19, he had two songs, "Womaling" and "Chimes of My Heart," recorded by vocal group The Diamonds.
+At 19, he wrote two songs recorded by vocal group The Diamonds: “Woomai-Ling”, released as a single in 1961, and “Chimes in My Heart”, unreleased until the 1996 compilation album “The Best of The Diamonds: The Mercury Years”.
 Medley and Fiduccia then formed a group called The Paramours in 1960, with Sal Fasulo and Nick Tuturro, later joined by Mike Rider and Barry Rillera.
 The band had its first paying gig at Little Italy restaurant in Anaheim, California.
 The Paramours were signed to Mercury Records' subsidiary label Smash Records, releasing such songs as "That's the Way We Love" and "Miss Social Climber" in 1961.